sodadata/docs/README.md

 $ bundle exec jekyll serve
 ```
 7. In a browser, navigate to [http://localhost:4000/soda-sql/](http://localhost:4000/soda-sql/) to see a preview of the docs site locally.
 Make changes to docs files in your code editor, save the files, then refresh your browser to preview your changes.
-8. If you are creating a new page, consider copy+pasting the contents of the `template-new-page.md` file and pasting into your new file so that the header and footer info are included.
+8. If you are creating a new page, consider copy+pasting the contents of the `template-new-page.md` file and pasting into your new file so that the standard header and footer info are included.

 ### Style guidelines